 - You will learn how to be more efficient and more productive.

 - You will need to gather less information to get better results.
-Mental models make it possible to process large amounts of information quickly and you will need less experiencial understanding.
+Mental models make it possible to process large amounts of information quickly and you will need less experiential understanding.

-You need to understand many factors and use many models in the same time.
+You need to understand many factors and use many models at the same time.

 We need to analyze the big data to get more accurate results of the research in psychology.
-Most of the studies are, for example, still made by researching one or two psychological biases in the same time.
-In reality, most of the time, the amount of factors are not enough and the results we get are not truthful enough.
+Most of the studies are, for example, still made by researching one or two psychological biases at the same time.
+In reality, most of the time, the number of factors is not enough and the results we get are not truthful enough.
 We need more resources and the big data will help.
-It will take some time, but in the end we will get there.
+It will take some time, but in the end, we will get there.

 I will start with the most important models and how individuals can use them

-In this blog I will start with the most basic and the most important models.
+In this blog, I will start with the most basic and most important models.
 They are also the highest quality models.
 I will introduce one model per week.
-Rest of the time is reserved for discussion.
+The rest of the time is reserved for discussion.
 I will try to keep the models as simple as possible.
-First, I will introduce the most important models separately and some of their interaction with each other.
+First, I will introduce the most important models separately and some of their interactions with each other.
 The amount of the most basic and the most important models is somewhere between twenty and thirty.
 These models will give you most of the information you need about the latticework.
 Then I may get further into details with them before going into the less important models.
 This order may change, depending on how things move on.

-I will try to keep the amount of models as small as possible.
+I will try to keep the number of models as small as possible.
 Sometimes this is not as simple as I would like it to be.
 Because of the interaction of the models.
-For example, consistency bias and status quo bias in psychology can be seen as an inertia in physics.
-The names I use may vary with names the other mental models bloggers´ or experts use.
-I will try to use the terms of the most basic disciplines like mathematics, physics or chemistry.
+For example, consistency bias and status quo bias in psychology can be seen as inertia in physics.
+The names I use may vary with names the other mental model's bloggers or experts use.
+I will try to use the terms of the most basic disciplines like mathematics, physics, or chemistry.
 For example, I will use Inertia instead of status quo bias as I try to keep things as simple as possible.
 There is no need to use both.
 If you really understand the models, there is no need to complicate things by increasing the amount of them.